Attryy/Setting-up-your-Python-ML-system/README.md

 To run a Jupyter notebook powered by our new Python 3.6 installation, just type:
 `~$ jupyter-notebook_36`

-To code in Atom with the ability to execute the code (with Ctrl+Shift+B) with our new version of Python instead of the default version on our system, just type:
+If have installed the Atom editor (https://atom.io/), you can execute the code (with Ctrl+Shift+B) with our new version of Python instead of the default version on our system.
+Do this by opening the editor with the alias:
 `~$ atom36`

 ## _Section 2_ - Computer Vision (CV)